Opinions are mixed on this question. I'll give you my take on it. I have been

 The taxi service is also pretty good.
 You cannot hail a cab on the street, but there is usually a line of them at each hotel/casino valet area waiting to take you where you want to go.
 In my opinion though, the cabs get rather expensive.
 Each ride is probably about $10, depending of course on how far you travel, and just 10 rides would cover the cost of a car rental for a week.

 I suppose that you have to make the decision for yourself.
 Where are your priorities?
 If that $100 for a car rental is going to make a big difference in your trip budget, I have some tips and hints on how to get around town for next to nothing.
-If the convenience and ease of having a car is important, I'll give you ideas on how to get the most car rental for your buck and save you some time in the process.

 CAT Busses are a decent way to get around town if you're on a tight budget.
 Rides on routes 301 and 302 (the Strip) are $2.00 per person.
 Or, you can buy 40 tokens for $20 and the ride is 3 tokens.
 Another option is the $30, 30-day pass.
 Click the link at the start of this paragraph for more information on routes, fares and how to buy tokens and passes.